Uranium Enrichment

 Urenco has enrichment operations in the UK (Capenhurst), Germany (Gronau) and the Netherlands (Almelo).
 In 2010 Urenco's US subsidiary Louisiana Energy Services commenced operation at its centrifuge plant in Eunice, New Mexico.

-CNNC's enrichment capacity is estimated at about 6-7 million SWU/yr, which includes 1.5 million SWU/yr from Russian-supplied centrifuges, with the remaining SWU capacity from indigenous technology.
+CNNC's enrichment capacity is estimated at about 9 million SWU/yr, which includes 1.5 million SWU/yr from Russian-supplied centrifuges, with the remaining SWU capacity from indigenous technology.
 A production line using indigenous centrifuges was launched in March 2018 at the Shaanxi plant.

 Argentina reactivated its gaseous diffusion plant at Pilcaniyeu in 2010, more than two decades after production there was halted.
 Production was again halted in 2018 and the plant has not been used for commercial or export needs.
+Argentina is also exploring the development of new centrifuge technology as well as laser enrichment, but this is a long-term project without any clear timetable.

 India, Pakistan and Iran have small centrifuge enrichment capabilities, but do not sell SWU commercially or export to the global market.

-USEC (now Centrus) was building its American Centrifuge Plant in Piketon, Ohio, on the same Portsmouth site where the DOE's experimental plant operated in the 1980s as the culmination of a major R&D programme.
+Centrus Energy Corporation (formerly USEC) was building its American Centrifuge Plant in Piketon, Ohio, on the same Portsmouth site where the DOE's experimental plant operated in the 1980s as the culmination of a major R&D programme.
 Operation from 2012 was envisaged, at a cost of $3.5 billion then estimated.
 It was designed to have an initial annual capacity of 3.8 million SWU.
 Authorization for enrichment up to 10% was sought – most enrichment plants operate up to 5% U-235 product, which is becoming a serious constraint as reactor fuel burnup increases.
 A demonstration cascade started up in September 2007 with about 20 prototype machines, and a lead cascade of commercial centrifuges started operation in March 2010.
 These are very large machines, 13 m tall, each with about 350 SWU/yr capacity and requiring regular maintenance.
 The whole project was largely halted in July 2009 pending further finance, although a demonstration cascade became operational in October 2013.
 It was licensed for 7 million SWU/yr enrichment up to 10% U-235, but operation ceased in February 2016.
-In mid-2021 it was licensed to produce HALEU up to 20% and Centrus is currently deploying a cascade of AC100M centrifuges at the American Centrifuge Plant.

 International Enrichment Centres, Multilateral approaches